hashgraph/hedera-mirror-node/docs/design/hip-631-virtual-address.md

 accounts to better interoperate with Ethereum Smart contracts than the existing "EVM compatibilty" by allowing a Hedera Account to have multiple "virtual addresses" over just a single alias.
 A Hedera account will have the ability to add, disable, or delete virtual addresses where any virtual address can be associated with only one given Hedera account at a time.
- When a virtual address is disabled, it is still locked to the Hedera Account it had been actuve with.
+ When a virtual address is disabled, it is still locked to the Hedera Account it had been active with.
-It is not until that virtual address is deleted than it can be added to another Hedera account.

 A virtual address also has an associated nonce (a 64-bit integer) that the mirror node will also track.
 At this time, there are no plans to look up a virtual address using the nonce as an index.